NASAEarthExchange/locadatademo/README.rst

     $ python ./locaS3find.py

-* If you wish take a look at the simple `json based index file <http://nasanex.s3.amazonaws.com/LOCA/loca-s3-files.json>`_ that was posted in the S3 bucket that enabled the basic select routine.
-Download it and open it in your favorite text editor, e.g.
+* If you wish take a look at the simple `json based index file <http://nasanex.s3.amazonaws.com/LOCA/loca-s3-files.json>`_ that was posted in the S3 bucket that enabled the basic select routine download it and open it in your favorite text editor, e.g.

   ::